Survey hopes to identify reasons for Eden’s Democratic Deficit

-An online survey has been set up by the Scrutiny Task and Finish Group which they are hoping local people can complete over a period until 5 December 2018.
-Hard copies of the survey are also available at the reception areas of Town Hall and Mansion House in Penrith and Local Links Centres in Alston, Kirkby Stephen, Lazonby, Shap and at Appleby and Penrith Library.
+An online survey has been set up by the Scrutiny Task and Finish Group, which they are hoping local people can complete over a period until 5 December 2018.
+Hard copies of the survey are also available at the reception areas of the Town Hall and Mansion House in Penrith and Local Links Centres in Alston, Kirkby Stephen, Lazonby, Shap, and at Appleby and Penrith Library.

 The Scrutiny Task and Finish Group are also speaking to local political groups and other stakeholders to see how more people can become engaged in standing for election locally.

-In Eden District, at the 2015 local elections only 19 seats out of 38 were contested and at parish council level only 11 elections took place within the 53 parishes.
-More people are needed to stand as councillors as the area has a Democratic Deficit.
+In Eden District, at the 2015 local elections, only 19 seats out of 38 were contested, and at parish council level, only 11 elections took place within the 53 parishes.
+More people need to stand as councillors as the area has a Democratic Deficit.
 The area needs more representatives to help improve the quality of life for local people.

 To be a District or Parish Councillor you must be: